andymbwu/service-running-status-hub/README.md

-# pason-status-hub
+Status-hub
-Internal Status Hub for various Pason services
+Internal Status Hub for various 3rd party services

-Demo server set up at http://status-qa.dev.pason.com:3000/.
 It should automatically run and fetch updates from master every minute.